Ade-tola20/TO-DO/README.md

 # TO-DO
-A to-do list with pure html and css that also takes input
+A to-do list with pure html, css and javascript that also takes input and saves it to tht local storage with the ability to call it  bcak from the local storage.